About This Listing

 Welcome to the Bock House.

-We live in the Alamo Square historic district and are located just a block away from the famous Alamo Square and Painted Ladies Houses.
+The house is in the Alamo Square historic district and located just a block away from the famous Alamo Square and Painted Ladies Houses.
+(You can use Alamo Square Park as a starting point for map programs to determine travels times and options.)
 This is almost exactly in the geographic center of the city with lots to do locally and two bus lines close by that can get you almost anywhere you need to go.

-We are a fun and active house with a variety of people usually ready to explore the city or chill with a cookout in the back yard.
+It is a fun and active house with a variety of people usually ready to explore the city or chill with a cookout in the back yard.
 Our home is in a traditional 3-flat Victorian style house.
 There are 6 bedrooms.
-My girlfriend and I live in one, a female friend of ours from India lives in another and the other four are rented through AIr BnB.
+Julie lives in one and the other five are rented through AIr BnB.

 The house was built in 1907 and is located within the Alamo Square Historic District.
 The #5 bus stop is just outside the front door (go to the beach or downtown) and the #22 is just 2 blocks down the street (will go to the Mission or Upper Pac Height/Marina District).
 The famous SF bike wiggle is just a few blocks from the house.
 This helps get you around town with the least amount of hills.